mvpoirier/mvpoirier.github.io/_posts/ABA-CS-2019/2019-05-16-Making-Course-Pages.md

 title: Making Course Pages in Jekyll
 layout: post
 ---
-## How to Make Course Blog using Jekyll & Categories
+## How to Make a Course Blog using Jekyll & Categories

 - Develop a separate folder in posts, which will act as a category: ABA-CS-2019